 The potency of royal jelly is measured by the amount of 10HDA it contains.
 10HDA is a fatty acid that’s unique to royal jelly and breaks down when not kept cold.
 The amount of 10HDA Royal Jelly is generally indicative of its potency.
 In nature, this fatty acid occurs at a percentage of between 1.5% and 2.2%.
 Fresh Royal jelly that has a 10-HDA percentage of this range is considered good to excellent quality.
 Any reputable producer or distributor of royal jelly should be able to provide a Certificate of Analysis from an independent laboratory to verify the content.
 It is difficult to measure the effects of warmth on royal jelly over time, so GloryBee takes precautions to ensure the product our customers receive is protected at every step from production to delivery to ensure quality and potency.
 When we import our fresh royal jelly, we bring it in temperature-controlled freight, and we store it fully frozen.
 When it comes time to ship, we send the royal jelly in insulated packaging with ice, and require either overnight or 2-day shipping to ensure it remains cold for maximum potency.

 Product shelf life is dependent on storage conditions and is highly variable.
 Products should be stored in a cool, dry atmosphere from 35°F to 45°F. Keep away from direct light and heat.
-Industry standard for Royal Jelly when stored frozen is 3 years from the date of manufacture.
+The shelf life for Royal Jelly when stored frozen is 3 years from the date of manufacture.

 - 12-13% Protein, 12-15% Carbohydrates, 5-6% Beneficial Lipids (Including Vitamins & Minerals)